yuanlinping/HKUST_VisLab_Immersive_Analysis_Group/content/authors/linpingyuan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Students
+# - Students
-- Team Members
+- Members
 ---